alessiococchieri/BDA-project-sparkify/README.md

 </p>

 # GBT classifier
 Gradient Boosting Tree (GBT) classifier is an ensemble machine learning algorithm.
-As happens for Random Forest, it models non-linear relationships, handles large datasets efficiently and provides the feature importance scores.
-However, GBT classifier is generally considered more complex and slower to train respect to Random Forest because it builds the trees sequentially, whereas Random Forest builds the trees in parallel.
+As it happens for Random Forest, it models non-linear relationships, handles large datasets efficiently and provides the feature importance scores.
+However, GBT classifier is generally considered more complex and slower to train with respect to Random Forest because it builds the trees sequentially, whereas Random Forest builds the trees in parallel.

 These are the results obtained by the model:
 ```